Physical Channels

 This is the map of resource blocks used for each OFDM symbol in this

-, its corresponding element is an empty list.
-Otherwise, it is a list of indexes of all resource blocks used in that OFDM symbol in the order they should be allocated (based on the interleaving process).
-Note that the reserved resource blocks specified byreservedRbSets
+PDSCHin the form of a 2D list (A list of lists).
+Each element in the list corresponds to one OFDM symbol.
+If an OFDM symbol has no resource blocks allocation in thisPDSCH, its corresponding element is an empty list.
+Otherwise, it is a list of indices of all resource blocks used in that OFDM symbol in the order they should be allocated (based on the interleaving process).
+Note that the reserved resource blocks specified byreservedRbSetsabove are not included in theslotMap.

 The notebook PDSCH end-to-end communication shows how to create an end-to-end pipeline of PDSCH communication.